fpco/cache-s3/README.md

 # cache-s3

 This is tool is designed to store files, which were produced during a CI build, to an S3 bucket, so they can be used by subsequent builds.
-Although this tool is is tailored specifically for `stack`, it is by no means limited to Haskell or `stack` users.
+Although this tool is tailored specifically for `stack`, it is by no means limited to Haskell or `stack` users.

 `cache-s3` is not simply a wrapper around a bunch of other tools, it is all written in Haskell,